Banger

 Provider-specific ingest does not mean provider-specific trust.

-Gmail messages are stored with raw bodies and attachments in mailbox storage, while metadata and actions move through Banger’s encrypted mailbox streams for client processing.
+Gmail messages are stored and processed through Banger’s mailbox model.
 The provider integration gets data into the system.
 The mailbox model controls how that data becomes local product state.

 That division keeps Gmail integration from becoming a special product fork.